 1. Dress In Layers

 Layers allow you to thermoregulate more effectively, even when it’s wet.
-Make sure your jacket can fit over a base layer and a down puffy and/or fleece.
+Make sure your rain jacket is sized to fit over a base layer and a down puffy and/or fleece.
 Having enough room will ensure you stay warm and comfortable when it’s wet and cold, whether you are on the move or hanging out at camp.
-Similarly, it’s easier to overheat with a rain jacket.
-Even the most breathable waterproof layer is going to trap sweat but some jackets do it ventilation and breathability better than others.

 - Summer: Running shorts or hiking pants, a lightweight synthetic t-shirt, a lightweight rain jacket, rain pants (unless the weather is really warm), and a baseball/trucker hat to protect your face from drips.

 - Fall, winter, and spring: Hiking pants, a long-sleeve base layer, rain jacket, rain pants, and a baseball/trucker hat.
-Depending on how wet/cold the forecast is, we also often bring a warm hat, a fleece pullover, and gloves.
+Depending on how wet/cold it is, we also often bring a warm beanie, a fleece pullover, and gloves.

-- Camp clothing essentials for backpacking: We always save a dry down jacket, a pair of base layer pants, a warm hat, and a pair of cozy socks for use in camp and for sleeping.
+- Camp clothing essentials for backpacking: We always pack a down jacket, a pair of base layer pants, a warm hat, and a pair of cozy socks (stored inside our sleeping bag) for use in camp and for sleeping.

 2. Choose The Right Fabrics